How to create a home theater system with Amazon Fire TV and Echo speakers

 - Select the Echo speakers you want to use (you can pick a maximum of two, plus one Echo Sub)

-- Follow the on-screen instructions to complete setup
+- Follow the on-screen instructions to complete the setup

 The settings of this system can then be adjusted on your Fire TV by going to Settings -> Display & Sounds -> Home Theater System.
 Here, you can enable a gaming audio mode, adjust the volume, and tune for lip sync issues.